cycler11/jubilant-parakeet/README.md

 Clone this repository to your local machine.
 Make sure you have Docker and Docker Compose installed.
 Navigate to the directory where the docker-compose.yml file is located.

+Starting Services

+To start the PostgreSQL database and pgAdmin, run the following command:

+$ docker-compose up -d